 Martham is blessed to have one of Broadland’s rivers and its own Broad: The Thurne, running along its northern parish boundary and Martham nature conservation Broad.
 Books abound that will tell you about The Broads but I will restrict myself on this website to the historical aspects of the river and broad.

 The photograph below shows the main features of the Thurne near Martham.
 Centre left you can see Candle (or Kendal) Dyke that leads to Heigham Sound and Hickling.
-Beyond Bracey’s drainage mill are Martham Pits where clay was excavated for making Martham bricks and adjacent to that the unique ferry swing bridge.
-The river turns sharply right at Dungeon turn skirting the south of the Broad before heading to Somerton Dyke.
+Beyond Bracey’s drainage pump are Martham Pits where clay was excavated for making Martham bricks and adjacent to that the unique ferry swing bridge.
+The river turns sharply right at Dungeon Corner skirting the south of the Broad before heading to Somerton Dyke.
 In the 14th century there was a fishery on the river which was near what is now Martham Boatyard shown at the foot of this photo.
 The fishery was called Cobhams Weir and an area of marsh nearby is still called Cobham’s Furrow.
 This was in the ownership of Cobham College Manor which you can read more about by clicking HERE.

 Martham sits on the northern side of the Isle of Flegg cut off by its boundaries of the rivers Thurne, Bure and the North Sea.
 Flegg is from an old Danish word flaeg meaning a ‘place where reeds grow’ which is a good description of what the area was like in the Middle Ages because the Broads did not exist then.
 It was a place of marsh, fen, reeds, and water-logged peat soil.
 The depth varied depending on climate, for instance in the Bronze Age (approximately 2500BC to 800BC) peat formed in the fresh-water swamps around the edges of the ‘Island’.
-In the Roman period higher water levels resulted in a huge river estuary at Breydon Water (Great Yarmouth did not exist) and some people speculate that these levels meant that the river Thurne and all the low lying land around it was nothing more that a ‘swim’ and the Thurne, that passes Martham, followed a channel from west to east eventually flowing out into the North Sea in the area of what we now call the Hundred Stream between Somerton and Horsey.
+In the Roman period higher water levels resulted in a huge river estuary at Breydon Water (Great Yarmouth did not exist) and some people speculate that these levels meant that the River Thurne and all the low lying land around it was nothing more that a ‘swim’ and the Thurne, that passes Martham, followed a channel from west to east eventually flowing out into the North Sea in the area of what we now call the Hundred Stream between Somerton and Horsey.
 Arthur Cornford’s theory of Roman “centuriation” plus Roman coin and pottery finds, mostly from the north side of Martham tend to support the idea that in Roman times this part of the hinterland would have been accessible from the coast and Martham was ideally situated to overview any incursions.
 The route of the Thurne can be seen in this aerial photograph taken after a very dry spell in 2018 which revealed the former course of the river running into the Hundred Stream.

 Some locals claim that the Hundred Stream still has water fed from the sea by an underground stream where once many years ago the River Thurne ran into the sea.
 It may also explain why, when there is a substantial high tide, water from bore holes at Strawberry Farm, Cess Road are salty.